mcx/text-generation-webui/README.md

   --preserve-thinking, --no-preserve-thinking          Preserve thinking blocks from prior turns in the chat template --chat-template-file CHAT_TEMPLATE_FILE              Path to a chat template file (.jinja, .jinja2, or .yaml) to use as the default instruction template for API requests.
 Overrides the model's
                                                        built-in template.

+Electron:
+  --no-electron                                        In portable builds, skip the Electron desktop window.
+Useful if you prefer to use the web UI in the browser.
 ```

 </details>